jonatasgrosman/findpapers/README.md

 $ export QUERY="([artificial intelligence] OR [AI] OR [machine learning] OR [ML] OR [deep learning] OR [DL]) AND ([music] OR [song]) AND NOT [drum*]"
 ```

-And he will perform the search limiting the number of papers that can be collected by 4 per database.
+He will also perform the search limiting the number of papers that can be collected by each database.

 ```console
 $ findpapers search /some/path/search_paul.json --query "$QUERY" --limit-db 4
 ```

-Now his query returned the papers he wanted, but he realized one thing, no papers were collected from Scopus nor IEEE databases.
+Now his query returned the papers he wanted, but he realized one thing, no papers were collected from Scopus or IEEE databases.
 Then he noticed that he needed to pass his Scopus and IEEE API access keys when calling the search command.
 So he went to https://dev.elsevier.com and https://developer.ieee.org, generated the access keys, and used them in the search.

 ```console
 $ export IEEE_TOKEN=SOME_SUPER_SECRET_TOKEN